Hailz/fly-on-angular/optional_lab.md

 ##Getting Started

-* Work with 1-2 other people if desired
 * Ensure that the API endpoints are working as expected, using a client like Postman
 * Think about the design of the app and the components necessary
   * Views (via the Angular router)